 Medicare Part A insurance helps pay for “medically necessary” care (care for an illness or medical condition) that involves an inpatient stay in the hospital.
 Part A also helps pay for a stay in a skilled nursing facility as a follow-up to a hospital stay, hospice care for the terminally ill and some skilled home health care for the homebound.
-Part A also helps pay for some blood transfusions.
+Part A also pays for the first three units of blood for transfusions each calendar year.

 Drugs, medical supplies and medical equipment as an inpatient